There’s now a 50% chance of no deal from Brexit talks

 There have been few, if any, St Patrick’s Day parades in Cardiff over the past 150 years.
 The Irish in Wales became Welsh and, relatively speaking at least, freely chose that new identity.
 It’s a story worthy of further research.

-The historian, and former newspaper editor, Sir Max Hastings this week took issue with the ‘double-breasted classes’ who hanker for a return to the glory days of Britain’s past.
-He could have been speaking about those 10 children, most of whom witnessed two world wars, a Great Depression, constant economic insecurity and the associated threat of renewed poverty.
+Historian and former newspaper editor Sir Max Hastings this week took issue with the “double-breasted classes” who hanker for a return to the glory days of Britain’s past.
+He could have been speaking about those 10 children, most of whom witnessed two World Wars, a Great Depression, constant economic insecurity and the associated threat of renewed poverty.

 At the same time as moving the domicile of their personal hedge funds to Dublin, the Brexiteers proclaim an identity that is as mythical as it is dangerous.
 The 1950s figure large in the minds of these people.
 Hastings lists the dominant features of that time: a foreign policy (Suez) that ended in disaster; a policy motivated by a hankering after lost empire.